Ukraine plunged into darkness as Russia launches a renewed ferocious missile attack on its power stations

 This is the fifth large-scale attack on Ukraine’s infrastructure.
 The largest one took place on November 15, when nearly 100 missiles rained down on the war-torn country.

 Russia has acknowledged that it is targeting energy facilities in the lead-up to winter to assert pressure and panic on the country.
-The actions have been condemned as a war crime by many of Ukraine’s allies with Nato recently branding Russia as a terrorist state, followed by Council of Europe Parliamentary Assembly (PACE) which also recognised Russia as a state sponsor of terrorism on the same day as the missile attacks.
+The actions have been condemned as a war crime by many of Ukraine’s allies, with Nato recently branding Russia as a terrorist state, followed by the Council of Europe Parliamentary Assembly (PACE), which also recognised Russia as a state sponsor of terrorism on the same day as the missile attacks.